schleuder/schleuder-cli/README.md

 A command line tool to create and manage schleuder-lists.

-Schleuder-cli enables creating, configuring, and deleting lists, subscriptions, keys, etc. It uses the Schleuder API, either unencrypted via localhost (default) or TLS-encrypted via any network.
+Schleuder-cli enables creating, configuring, and deleting lists, subscriptions, keys, etc. It uses the Schleuder API, either unencrypted via localhost (default) or TLS-encrypted remotely.

+If TLS is used, authentication and TLS-verification is mandatory.
+You need the fingerprint of the TLS-certificate of the Schleuder API and an API-key.
+Both should be provided by the API operators.

-It does *not* authorize access.
+schleuder-cli does *not* authorize access.
 Only people who are supposed to have full access to all lists should be allowed to use it on/with your server.

 Requirements
 ------------